julienducos/shortcuts/README.md

 # Shortcuts
 A repo where you can find all my shortcuts

-For any feedback, feel free to send me an email: jducos [at] protonmail [dot] ch
+For any feedback, feel free to send me an email: julien [at] jucos [dot] fr

 **Battery cycles:**